 Michael also offers an intensive therapeutic service for families which takes him to wherever he is needed.
 The ongoing development of this service is one of Michael’s main areas of focus at present as, time and time again, he finds he is helping to free up members of a family to find the way to reparation.

-Michael Acton-Coles is a counsellor and therapist, counselling supervisor and author of a series of books focusing on the cutting edge of therapy where reported or proposed evidence-based best practice meets the tough and unpredictable world of private clinical therapy (works are available on Amazon, Apple iTunes and acclinics.com).
-Michael also provides comment and insight for the media (see Michael’s radio work here) and for other authors looking for an experiential insight into counselling ‘at the chalkface.’
+Michael Acton-Coles is a counsellor and therapist, counselling supervisor and author of a series of books focusing on the cutting edge of therapy where reported or proposed evidence-based best practice meets the tough and unpredictable world of private clinical therapy ( watch works are available on Amazon get link , Apple iTunes follow and acclinics.com).
+Michael also provides comment and insight for the media ( custom term paper writing services for university see Michael’s radio work here here) and for other authors looking for an experiential insight into counselling ‘at the chalkface.’
 Michael’s articles (listed below) can also be accessed here.

 As a therapist, Michael works with individuals, couples and families and is known for his willingness to roll up his sleeves and put his heart into getting to the core of his patients’ issues; he is then able to guide them assuredly through to resolution and getting unstuck.
 Michael prefers to take a ‘toolbox’ approach to therapy, applying different models and methods depending upon what is efficacious for the patient, couple or family and their situation at the time.
 Michael also provides counselling supervision and guidance to media and authors.